 Carrier SPAM Mitigation

-In June 2016, AT&T released an amendment to their SPAM mitigation policy which prohibits the sending of High Risk Financial offers on shared short codes.
+In June 2016, AT&T released an amendment to their SPAM mitigation policy which prohibits the sending of High Risk Financial offers via shared short codes (which were discontinued in 2021).
 The restricted types of messaging include:

 - Loan origination and matching